Skip to main content

 External Schema (ORM Integration)

-The external_schema data source enables the import of an SQL schema from an external program into Atlas' desired state.
+The external_schema data source imports SQL schema from an external program.

 data "external_schema" "drizzle" {